 It can be difficult to keep your carpet spotless while training your puppy.
-Most owners will eventually have to deal with accidents.
+Most owners will eventually have to deal with dog urine accidents.
 There are a few things that you should know to ensure that your carpet still looks good by the time your puppy is trained.
-Here are a few tips.
+Here are a few tips on removing dog urine and odors.

 Whenever you notice an accident, it’s vital that you don’t procrastinate.
 You don’t want the urine to soak into the padding beneath the carpet, because then you’ll have a really big problem.
 It could even lead to a permanent stain.